Skip to main content

 Prerequisites

-• macOS, Windows, or Linux with Claude Desktop installed
+• macOS, Windows or Linux with Claude Desktop installed

-• Node.js 18+ on your PATH (npx requires it)
+• Node.js 18+ available on your PATH (npx needs it)

 Configure